BinWang28/EvalRank-Embedding-Evaluation/README.md

     - Sentence-BERT
     - SimCSE

-You can also easily test your own sentence embedding model using our provided [template](src/models/sent_emb/_customize.py).

-#### Quick User Guide

-To test on your own model, simply change the word embedding path.

 - **Sentence Level Similarity and EvalRank**

 ```
 bash sentence_evaluate.sh
 ```

+You can also easily test your own sentence embedding model using our provided [template](src/models/sent_emb/_customize.py).

 ## Benchmarking - Word